-Homogeneous traffic flow models are unable to help engineer infrastructure that provides better mobility and safe movement in heterogeneous conditions (Tiwari, 2000).
+Homogeneous traffic flow models are unable to help in engineering the infrastructure that provides better mobility and safe movement in heterogeneous conditions (Tiwari, 2000).
 Dey et al. (2008) did simulation for mixed traffic on two lane roads.
-The paper illustrated the effect of traffic mix on capacity, speed etc. Two roadways having similar physical attributes will have different flow characteristics under homogeneous or non-homogeneous traffic, and also under the presence or absence of lanes.
+The paper illustrates the effect of traffic mix on capacity, speed etc. Two roadways having similar physical attributes will have different flow characteristics under homogeneous or non-homogeneous traffic, and also under the presence or absence of lane concepts.

-Hence, this paper aims to study such roadway conditions, flow characteristics and travel behavior in mixed traffic situations with modifications of the traditional queue model, and the consequences to a regional dynamic traffic assignment investigation.
-Section 2 describes the MATSim framework, Section 3 demonstrates the data used for the study, Section 4 explains the modeling from the data, Section 5 introduces the modifications to the queue model and analyzes some of their properties with fundamental diagrams for traffic flow, Section 6 shows the results of the study and Section 7 concludes the study.
+Hence, this paper aims to study such roadway conditions, flow characteristics and travel behavior in mixed traffic situations with modifications of the traditional queue model, and the consequences to a regional DTA investigation.
+Sec.
+2 describes the MATSim framework, Sec.
+3 demonstrates the data used for the study, Sec.
+4 explains the modeling from the data, Sec.
+5 introduces the modifications to the queue model and analyzes some of their properties with fundamental diagrams for traffic flow and space time trajectories, Sec.
+6 and 7 shows the results of the study for 'without mode choice' cases and in the end the study is concluded.